sindresorhus/eslint-plugin-unicorn/docs/rules/expiring-todo-comments.md

 The sole difference is that first we check for **valid conditions** to apply this rule.
 If no valid conditions are met, we fall back to `eslint/no-warning-comments` if [`allowWarningComments`](#allowWarningComments) is set to `false` (default `true`) and you'll see something like `Unexpected 'todo' comment without any conditions.`

-The reason behind this is that now that you have a powerful rule to make sure there are no stray TODOs on your code, you should strive for best pratices.
+The reason behind this is that now that you have a powerful rule to make sure there are no stray TODOs on your code, you should strive for best practices.
 Don't just add TODO comments and leave them forever.
 Define conditions to justify the presence of warning comments.

 With that in mind, you **could** disable that ESLint rule in favor of this one as you will get its same behavior and more.